This post may contain affiliate links. Read the full disclosure here.

 Make sure every room and closet in your home is clutter-free and organized.
 You want to bring your baby home to a clean and calm environment, not a crazy mess that causes everyone to be anxious.
-Here are some tips on decluttering before baby arrives.
+You can watch Get Organized on Netflix to get inspired!

 4. Prepare the baby’s space

 Whether your baby has their own room, shares a room with a sibling, or is moving into a corner of your room, make sure their space is all ready to go.
-That means set up the changing table or create a mobile diaper changing station, wash and put away all the baby clothes, put together new baby gear or pull the old stuff out of the garage and make sure it’s all clean, etc.
+That means setting up the changing table or creating a mobile baby changing station, washing and putting away all the baby clothes, putting together new baby gear or pulling the old stuff out of the garage and making sure it’s all clean, etc.